Zyhod/Vieno/Reference Materials/QnA.md

 ## Character Questions

 ### Q. I want to use the same Character for different Instances/Roleplay Groups, what should I do?
 Your best bet is to register a New Character for every Instance/Roleplay Group.
-This way you can keep information, such as Relationship Information, pertaining to specific Instances/Groups seperate. ***Remember,** if registering for a Roleplay Group, make sure to register the character in the Roleplay Group's Server!*
+This way you can keep information, such as Relationship Information, pertaining to specific Instances/Groups seperate.

+*(Note) Remember, if registering for a Roleplay Group, make sure to register the character in the Roleplay Group's Server!*